-More and more homeowners are looking for greener building materials that are beautiful, durable and affordable.
+Increasing numbers of homeowners are using greener building materials that are beautiful, durable, and affordable.
 Because of this, newer eco-friendly flooring options have hit the market in the past decade.
-You most likely already know about bamboo flooring, which many homeowners and professional designers are turning to in an effort to be environmentally-responsible.
+You probably already know about bamboo flooring, which many homeowners and professional designers are turning to in an effort to be environmentally responsible.
 But do you know about bamboo’s green cousin, Eucalyptus?

-If you’re looking for flooring options for your next home remodel project, here are some reasons why you should consider Eucalyptus:
+If you’re looking for flooring options for your next home remodel project, here are some reasons why you should consider Eucalyptus flooring:

 It’s Sustainably Harvested

 Eucalyptus is one of the most eco-friendly materials on the planet because it grows incredibly fast, usually in as little as 3-4 years.
 Consider that many hardwoods take up to 50 years to regrow after harvest, and you can see why it is a responsible building material.

 Eucalyptus strand woven flooring can be twice as hard as oak.
 It also expands at half the rate of most hardwoods, making it an ideal choice for flooring as well as other applications throughout the home.

 If you want floors that have the same beauty as traditional hardwoods but you want to pay a fraction of the price, then you’ll definitely want to consider Eucalyptus, which can cost around $3-$5 per square foot.

 There are a Variety of Eucalyptus Flooring Choices

 Depending on how the flooring is manufactured, you have your choice of colors and styles.